 Burglary vs Robbery: What’s the Difference and What Does It Mean for Victims?

-Read on to understand what the differences are, how to respond if you are victim of either crime, as well as tips on how to protect yourself from becoming a burglary or robbery victim.
+Read on to learn more about the differences between burglary and robbery, including how to respond if you become a victim of a burglary or a robbery.
+Plus, get tips on how to protect yourself and your home.

 What’s the difference between burglary and robbery?